jmelosegui/synology-security-provider/README.md

     'synologyServerPort' => '5000',
 ));
 ```
-Since the code will run inside the NAS you can use localhost as the serverName.
+Since the code will run inside the NAS you can use localhost as the `serverName`.
 If you need to debug on your dev pc change localhost to the Synology server Ip address.

 Next, register the `synology` security provider in your firewall.